3D modeling Concepts in Computer Graphics

 Primitives are the basic building blocks of any 3D object.
 A vertex is the most basic first-level primitive.
 A line on the other hand is the second level primitive and the third level primitive is composed of triangles or sometimes rectangles.
 SVG paths are examples of other types of primitives.
 Having looked at primitives, we would like now to look at vertices.

-These are corners where edges of an object meet or intersect.
+These are corners where the edges of an object meet or intersect.
 Vertices can be used to describe complex scenes.
 For example, LiDAR and 3D laser scanners can be used to create a set of vertices in a point-cloud manner that is almost similar to pixels in raster graphics.

 However, almost all the common 3d modeling software uses different primitives to modify and create 3D models and it’s rare to see someone working on point cloud directly.

 3D scanners convert point clouds to solids because most come with in-built conversion software.
 These solids can be worked on easily by the use of 3D modeling tools.

 cloud into a solid (a 3d polygon object) that you can work on using standard 3D Modeling software and tools.

 Objects.
 And because creating polygon solids (nests of triangles) is the standard that is usually used for describing 3d shapes, then now the triangles formed are the

 Face3 vs Face4